-Only 802.1Q trunk ports or hybrid ports can be configured as an RSPAN uplink port - access ports are not allowed (see switchport mode).
+Only 802.1Q trunk or hybrid (i.e., general use) ports can be configured as an RSPAN uplink or destination port - access ports are not allowed (see switchport mode).

-Local/Remote Mirror - The destination of a local mirror session (created with the port monitor command) cannot be used as the destination for RSPAN traffic.
+- Local/Remote Mirror The destination of a local mirror session (created with the port monitor command) cannot be used as the destination for RSPAN traffic. - Spanning Tree If the spanning tree is disabled, BPDUs will not be flooded onto the RSPAN VLAN.